Victory Capital Management Inc. Purchases 71,555 Shares of Organon & Co. (NYSE:OGN)

 A number of other hedge funds and other institutional investors have also recently made changes to their positions in the business.
 Brooks Moore & Associates Inc. lifted its stake in Organon & Co. by 1.4% in the third quarter.
 Brooks Moore & Associates Inc. now owns 21,813 shares of the company’s stock worth $715,000 after purchasing an additional 300 shares during the last quarter.
 Manchester Capital Management LLC lifted its stake in Organon & Co. by 9.6% in the third quarter.
 Manchester Capital Management LLC now owns 3,837 shares of the company’s stock worth $126,000 after purchasing an additional 337 shares during the last quarter.
 Parsons Capital Management Inc. RI lifted its stake in Organon & Co. by 0.8% in the third quarter.
 Parsons Capital Management Inc. RI now owns 50,146 shares of the company’s stock worth $1,644,000 after purchasing an additional 402 shares during the last quarter.
 Banco Santander S.A. lifted its stake in Organon & Co. by 2.1% in the third quarter.
 Banco Santander S.A. now owns 24,139 shares of the company’s stock worth $791,000 after purchasing an additional 504 shares during the last quarter.
 Finally, Bard Financial Services Inc. lifted its stake in Organon & Co. by 6.2% in the fourth quarter.
 Bard Financial Services Inc. now owns 10,305 shares of the company’s stock worth $314,000 after purchasing an additional 605 shares during the last quarter.
 70.85% of the stock is owned by institutional investors and hedge funds.

-Several analysts have issued reports on the stock.
+Several analysts have recently weighed in on OGN shares.
+The Goldman Sachs Group started coverage on shares of Organon & Co. in a research note on Wednesday, April 27th.
+They set a “buy” rating and a $40.00 price target for the company.
 Zacks Investment Research downgraded shares of Organon & Co. from a “hold” rating to a “sell” rating in a research note on Wednesday, April 27th.
-Morgan Stanley decreased their price target on shares of Organon & Co. from $37.00 to $35.00 and set an “equal weight” rating for the company in a research note on Wednesday, April 6th.
-Finally, The Goldman Sachs Group started coverage on shares of Organon & Co. in a research note on Wednesday, April 27th.
-They set a “buy” rating and a $40.00 price target for the company.
+Finally, Morgan Stanley decreased their price target on shares of Organon & Co. from $37.00 to $35.00 and set an “equal weight” rating for the company in a research note on Wednesday, April 6th.
 One analyst has rated the stock with a sell rating, four have given a hold rating and five have assigned a buy rating to the stock.
 According to data from MarketBeat.com, the stock has an average rating of “Hold” and an average price target of $39.89.

 Organon & Co.
 (NYSE:OGN – Get Rating) last issued its quarterly earnings data on Thursday, February 17th.
-The company reported $1.37 earnings per share for the quarter, topping analysts’ consensus estimates of $1.25 by $0.12.
+The company reported $1.37 earnings per share for the quarter, beating analysts’ consensus estimates of $1.25 by $0.12.
 Organon & Co. had a negative return on equity of 1,899.41% and a net margin of 21.43%.
-The firm had revenue of $1.60 billion during the quarter, compared to analysts’ expectations of $1.58 billion.
-Organon & Co.’s revenue for the quarter was down .6% compared to the same quarter last year.
-As a group, analysts forecast that Organon & Co. will post 5.4 EPS for the current year.
+The company had revenue of $1.60 billion for the quarter, compared to the consensus estimate of $1.58 billion.
+The company’s revenue was down .6% on a year-over-year basis.
+Sell-side analysts forecast that Organon & Co. will post 5.4 EPS for the current fiscal year.

 The business also recently disclosed a quarterly dividend, which was paid on Thursday, March 17th.
 Investors of record on Monday, February 28th were given a dividend of $0.28 per share.
 This represents a $1.12 dividend on an annualized basis and a yield of 3.49%.
 The ex-dividend date of this dividend was Friday, February 25th.
 Organon & Co.’s payout ratio is currently 21.05%.